heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 The policy name is a string that uniquely identifies the policy.
 In systems with many policies and policy sets, a naming schema is recommended, for example `"policy:patientdata:permit-doctors-read"`.

-### Entitlement
+### Effect

-The entitlement is either `permit` or `deny`.
+The effect is either `permit` or `deny`.
 It determines the vote the policy casts when it is applicable, i.e., when all conditions in the body are satisfied.

 {: .note }
 > Since multiple policies can be applicable and the combining algorithm can be chosen, it might make a difference whether there is an explicit `deny` policy or whether there is just no permitting policy for a certain situation.